RDMachinery/FixedArithmeticUnit/BIGDECIMAL_RISKS.md

-# The Risks of `java.lang.BigDecimal` in Production Arithmetic
+# The Risks of `java.math.BigDecimal` in Production Arithmetic

 > *"A ship in harbour is safe — but that is not what ships are for."*
 >